-I. There shall be four provincial team competitions: two for boys and two for girls.
-The teams are established according to school population with 1A and 2A schools in one event and 3A and 4A schools in another event.
 1A or 2A schools may choose to opt up to the 3A/4A event, but cannot play in both categories.
-1A and 2A schools wishing to opt up must do so prior to zone competition.
+1A and 2A schools wishing to opt up must do so by September 15.

-II.
-Team Composition

-- Each team shall consist of three or four members from the same school.
+- I. Team Composition - a.
+Each team shall consist of three or four members from the same school.
 Each member shall play two rounds of 18 holes. - b.
 Each team that qualifies for provincials will be allowed to name one alternate for the provincial tournament.
 At the provincial tournament, if a player who qualified is unable to play on either or both days due to circumstances beyond their control (illness, injury, family emergency) the coach may substitute in this player.
 This player's score will count towards the team tournament score only.
 This player will be ineligible for the individual trophy (having not qualified themselves) regardless if they play both days. - c.
-Inclusion of alternates must be approved by the Executive Director or the Golf Commissioner. - III.
-A team's score shall be compiled for each round using the best three gross scores on each hole (not necessarily the same three golfers for each hole).
+Inclusion of alternates must be approved by the Executive Director or the Golf Commissioner. - II.
+A team's score shall be compiled for each round using the best three gross scores on each hole (not necessarily the same three golfers for each hole). - III.
+Playoffs - a.
+Teams tied for first after the two rounds will play extra holes until the tie is broken.
+The host coordinator will determine the extra hole(s) to be played at the time of the playoff in conjunction with the course director.
+The coach will determine the three competitors.
+The team winning the playoff will be awarded gold medals, and the losing team(s) will be awarded silver.
+Bronze medals will not be awarded if multiple teams win silver medals. - b.
+Teams tied for second place after the two rounds will all receive silver medals.
+No playoff will be held and bronze medals will not be awarded. - c.
+Teams tied for third place after the two rounds will all receive bronze medals.
+No playoff will be held. - IV.
+Individual Competition - a.
+There shall be two individual competitions: one for boys and one for girls. - b.
+All members of boys and girls zone teams are eligible to compete in their respective individual competitions. - c.
+Each individual competitor shall play two rounds of 18 holes and the total gross score shall be used to determine the champion. - d.
+It is recommended that golfers with higher handicaps play in groups of three rather than four.
+It is also recommended that groups of three with a combined index of more than 75 and groups of four with a combined index of more than 100 have an adult walker with the group.